Abbie2020/abigail-rumsey/src/pages/posts/project-thesaurus.md

   <img src="/images/entity-page-idea.png"  alt="A webpage showing information about Plasmodium falciparum from several different sources including Wikipedia and SciDevNet"/>
   <figcaption>Our keyword page idea showed information about a keyword from several different sources including Wikipedia and SciDevNet</figcaption>
 </figure>
-		<li>I created interactive prototypes of our ideas in Axure, which we then tested with researchers in universities in Bangkok, Thailand and Kuala Lumpur, Malaysia</li>
+		<li>I created interactive prototypes of our ideas in Axure, which we then tested with undergraduate students, doctoral students, post docs and lecturer/researchers in universities in Bangkok, Thailand and Kuala Lumpur, Malaysia</li>
 		<blockquote>We weren’t sure if academics would approve of the keyword modal containing information from Wikipedia articles but they said they searched Wikipedia themselves if they were unfamiliar with a word</blockquote>
+<li>The keyword modal idea was well received by the users we tested with.
+The consensus was that the Wikipedia information would be most useful for those new to a subject, particularly undergraduate students.
+Those who were more advanced in their research were already knowledgeable about the terminology in their subject area and so didn’t require definitions of words.
+However, everyone was interested in being able to view related keywords so that they could expand or refine their searches using these words.</li>
+<li>As an additional comms piece, I edited together a user interview highlights reel, which we presented at the UX roadshow we ran for World Usability Day in 2017.
+This helped us to communicate what we were doing to our colleagues within CABI, and demonstrate that this was backed up with evidence gained from user research.</li>
+<li>We next hope to implement the suggested search feature to aid users right from the start of their research journey.</li>
 		<figure class="inline-image-right">
   <img src="/images/entity-popup-mockup.png" alt="A modal showing information about the keyword from the Thesaurus and Wikipedia"/>
   <figcaption>The final design was a modal showing information about the keyword from the Thesaurus and Wikipedia</figcaption>